Feminist rhetoric: The digital sphere

-Finally, Lane reframes the current moment as a potential “Fourth Wave” of feminism, not in the traditional tidal sense but through Nancy Hewitt’s “radio wave” metaphor.
-This model captures the ambient, ever-present nature of feminist discourse online—always “in the air,” even when not actively acknowledged—and reflects the growing influence of digital activism and call-out culture.
+Lane frames the current period as a potential "Fourth Wave" of feminism, using Nancy Hewitt's "radio wave" metaphor.
+This model reflects the constant presence of feminist discourse online and highlights the influence of digital activism and call-out culture.

 Intersectionality

 The concept of Intersectionality approaches is applied to numerous studies across feminist rhetoric.
 In addition, the concept is often applied as it pertains to feminist rhetoric.
 There is much scholarship around intersectional research methodologies that have contributed to the way scholars apply the concept within their work.
 The intersectional concept is applied in many different lenses, specifically gender, class, race, sexuality, disability, etc. The concept has been used across many feminist movements.
 In present day, though coined in 1989 by Kimberlé Crenshaw, the term has been considered a "buzzword."
 Crenshaw's work expanded shortly after her 1989 article coining the term.
 She went on to write Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color in 1991" which explored intersectionality through racism and sexism.
 Crenshaw argued the experiences of women of color are intersecting patterns of racism and sexism and are often under-represented in traditional feminist and antiracist frameworks.